Glioblastoma

 Clinical trials

-Clinical trials are studies of new treatments.
-These studies provide a chance to try the latest treatments.
+Clinical trials are studies of new treatments that may not yet be proved to be effective.
+These studies provide a chance to try the latest treatments that have the potential to help.
 The risk of side effects might not be known.
-Ask your healthcare professional if you might be able to be in a clinical trial.

 Treatments to control symptoms

-If your glioblastoma is causing symptoms, you might need medicine to make you more comfortable.
+If your glioblastoma is causing symptoms, you might need medicine to help you feel more comfortable.
 Which medicines you need depends on your situation.
 Options might include:

 - Medicine to control seizures.